Treating Vein Diseases in Virginia

 Spider veins are caused when the valves within the veins fail to work properly in carrying blood back to the heart.

-Veins have a valve that closes when blood passes through.
-However, if this valve becomes weakened or damaged, it becomes difficult to keep the blood flowing in the proper direction.
-This condition can result in the vein bulging and branching out, resulting in a spider vein.
+Veins have flaps called valves that close when blood passes through.
+However, if this valve becomes weakened or damaged due to a venous disease, it becomes difficult to keep the blood flowing in the proper direction.
+This condition can result in the vein bulging and branching out, resulting in a spider vein or other condition.

 When spider veins appear on the face, this is usually the result of small blood vessels that burst, sometimes due to sun damage or increased pressure to the area.